Hybrid Quantum Error Correction and Mitigation by Purification: Introduction

-Historically, purification has been mainly considered in the context of quantum state initialization due to the fact that the target state is fixed and known.
-However, a more general \emph{unknown-state} purification can be performed, where an arbitrary unknown state is purified.
-This can be performed when a typical requirement of purification is relaxed, such as only using LOCC operations.
-Here, the task is to recover a nearly pure copy of an unknown state from many noisy copies, without prior knowledge of which pure state was prepared.
-Early attempts include optimal collective processing and universal purification procedures, but are generally limited to single qubits, asymptotic regimes, and may require having limited knowledge of the initial state~\cite{Cirac_1999,keyl_1999}.
-More recently, Childs and co-workers showed that a recursive, SWAP-test-based protocol can efficiently boost the fidelity of an unknown pure state given multiple noisy copies, for qudits of arbitrary dimension~\cite{Childs_2025}.
+Historically, purification has been mainly considered in the context of quantum state preparation due to the fact that the target state is fixed and known.
+However, a more general \emph{unknown-state} purification can be performed, where the task is to recover a nearly pure copy of an unknown state from many noisy copies, without prior knowledge of which pure state was prepared.
+This can be performed when typical restrictions, such as LOCC-only processing, are relaxed.
+Early attempts include optimal collective processing and universal purification procedures, but they are generally limited to single qubits, asymptotic regimes, and may require limited knowledge of the initial state~\cite{Cirac_1999,keyl_1999}.
+More recently, Childs and co-workers showed that a recursive SWAP-test-based protocol can boost the fidelity of an unknown pure state given multiple noisy copies for qudits of arbitrary dimension~\cite{Childs_2025}.
 Here, the SWAP test consists of a quantum primitive that determines the fidelity between two states \cite{Buhrman2001SwapTest}.
-In the purification context, by post-selecting on the symmetric outcome of the test, one can iteratively amplify overlap with the dominant eigenvector of the input density operator.
+In the purification context, by post-selecting on the symmetric sector of the test, one can iteratively amplify overlap with the dominant eigenvector of the input density operator.
 Because the protocol acts on whatever pure state occupies the dominant eigenvalue, it naturally aligns with the idea of protecting unknown encoded information rather than a fixed resource state.
+This is the purification analogue of syndrome extraction: a measurement partitions the enlarged Hilbert space into sectors carrying different information about the noise.